1980 New Zealand Labour Party leadership election: How each MP voted

 A list of each MP's vote.

 Three MPs were not present.
 Both Frank O'Flynn and Joe Walding were overseas and Bill Fraser was absent due to illness.
 Given the closeness of the result, their presence could have changed the result.
 Walding was a Rowling supporter whilst O'Flynn was likely to back Lange.
 Fraser was also thought to have favoured a leadership change.

 Aftermath

 Rowling remained leader until 1983.
 He was visibly wounded by the challenge and called Lange's supporters 'nakedly ambitious rats', which he refused to retract.
 Later, Lange and a group of his core supporters (Roger Douglas, Michael Bassett, Richard Prebble and Mike Moore) became known as the "Fish and Chip Brigade" due to a picture published at the time with the group (minus Prebble) eating Fish and chips in Douglas' office after the vote.
+The brigade blamed the loss on one 'turncoat' who switched allegiance at the last moment, later revealed to have been Koro Wētere.

 Lange noted the lack of any ideological motives about the election to be odd, stating "It was a mixture of loyalty, distrust, calculation, idealism and opportunism which decided the vote".
 Following the coup attempt Lange resigned as deputy leader in January 1981 to offer himself for re-election as a vote of confidence.
 At Labour's first caucus meeting of the year he was re-elected as deputy leader.